Once again, I’m inspired to write about a topic raised by a few of my coaching clients this week, the F word.

 🎶 🎶 “Feelings… wo wo wo feelings… wo wo wo feelings… again in my heart…” 🎶 🎶

-Behind every man (and woman) who was raised to become ‘the strong silent type’ is a small boy (girl) who believes that being vulnerable is dangerous.
+Behind every man (and woman) who was raised to become ‘the strong silent type’ is a small boy (or girl) who believes that being vulnerable is dangerous.

 Empathy has no script.
 There is no right way or wrong way to do it.
 It’s simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of ‘You’re not alone.’